German tanks in World War II: Panzer IV

 Later Panzer IV variants further improved the gun to the 75 mm L/48 but were mainly characterized by increasing the main armor and adding spaced and skirt armor to protect against anti-tank weapons.
-Zimmerit paste to prevent magnetic charges being attached was also introduced on the Panzer IV.
+Zimmerit paste to prevent magnetic charges being attached was also introduced on the Panzer IV from December 1943 to October 1944.

 About 8,500 Panzer IV tanks were produced overall.

 Panzer V (Panther)

 Despite continued efforts with the lighter tanks throughout the war, German designers also produced a direct counter to the heavier Allied tanks with the PzKpfw V Panther.
 Design work on the replacement for the Panzer IV had begun in 1937 and prototypes were being tested in 1941.
 The emergence of the Soviet T-34 led to an acceleration of this leisurely time-table.
 At the insistence of Guderian a team was dispatched to the eastern front in November 1941 to assess the T-34 and report.
 Two features of the Soviet tank were considered the most significant: the top was the sloped armor all round which gave much-improved shot deflection and also increased the armor effective relative thickness against penetration; the second was the long over-hanging gun, a feature German designers had avoided up to then.
 Daimler-Benz and MAN were tasked with designing and building a new 30–35 tonne tank by spring 1942.

 The two T-34 influenced proposals were delivered in April 1942.
-The Daimler-Benz design was a "homage" to the T-34, ditching the propensity for engineering excellence, and hence complexity, to produce a clean, simple design with plenty of potential.
+The Daimler-Benz design was an 'homage' to the T-34, ditching the propensity for engineering excellence, and hence complexity, to produce a clean, simple design with plenty of potential.
 The MAN design was more conventional to German thinking and was the one accepted by the Waffenprüfamt 6 committee.
 A prototype was demanded by May and design detail work was assigned to Kniekamp.